syalumaglineceline-crypto/uk-house-price-prediction/README.md

 ### `04_neural_network.ipynb`

-Implements and evaluates a PyTorch Artificial Neural Network under the same chronological forecasting framework.
+Implements and evaluates a PyTorch neural network under the same chronological forecasting framework.

 ### `05_model_evaluation.ipynb`

 Consolidates model results, evaluates residuals and uncertainty, performs SHAP explainability and documents the final model-selection decision.

+## Responsible modelling

+A few limitations are worth keeping visible:

+- the modelling sample contains only 160 monthly forecasting observations;
+- the target is a UK national average rather than a regional or property-level value;
+- official statistical series may be revised after publication;
+- a production system would need to reflect actual data-publication lags;
+- unusual economic shocks are retained rather than removed as outliers;
+- model outputs should not be used as automated mortgage, valuation or investment decisions.

+See `MODEL_CARD.md` and `05_model_evaluation.ipynb` for the fuller assessment.

 ## Technologies

 Python, pandas, NumPy, scikit-learn, PyTorch, SHAP, statsmodels, Matplotlib, Jupyter Notebook, Streamlit, GitHub Actions, joblib, time-series cross-validation, machine learning, deep learning and explainable AI.

-## Key Findings
+## Main takeaways

-1. Chronological validation can produce very different conclusions from random train/test splitting.
+- Chronological validation can lead to very different conclusions from random splitting.
-2. Recent house-price history is highly informative for one-month-ahead national forecasting.
+- Recent house-price history is highly informative for short-horizon national forecasting.
-3. More features do not automatically produce a better model.
+- More features do not automatically mean a better model.
-4. Tree ensembles can struggle to extrapolate a strongly trending target beyond the range observed during training.
+- Tree ensembles can struggle to extrapolate strongly trending targets.
-5. A neural network can be evaluated rigorously without assuming that deep learning must outperform simpler approaches.
+- Deep learning does not automatically outperform simpler models.
-6. Regularised Lasso provided the strongest final out-of-time performance.
+- Regularised Lasso gave the strongest final out-of-time performance.
-7. Explainability, uncertainty and limitations are treated as part of model quality rather than optional additions.
+- Explainability and limitations are part of the modelling process, not optional extras.
-8. A forecasting model becomes more useful when it is supported by reproducible pipelines, automated checks and a decision-support interface.
+- Reusable code, automated checks and a simple decision-support layer make the forecasting workflow more practical.

-## Project Context
+## Project context

 The original work was completed as an MSc Business Analytics industry project at Aston University in collaboration with Asset Dreams, a UK real-estate company.

 This repository is a reconstructed and extended technical portfolio version of that work.
-The extensions focus on stronger forecasting methodology, reproducibility, chronological validation, deep-learning evaluation, explainability, reusable pipeline design, basic MLOps practices and responsible modelling.
+The later extensions focus on forecasting methodology, reproducibility, chronological validation, explainability, reusable pipeline design, basic MLOps practices and responsible modelling.